akostrik/CPP_module_42/README.md

 * a constructor and a destructor can not be virtual, a destructor must have a definition
 * a destructor of a non-final class with virtual functions is virtual (?)
 * run-timed the object vreation and function call (late binding)
-* stqtic resolution of a call of a virtual funciton via the object name
+* static resolution of a call of a virtual funciton via the object name

 3 scenarios:
 `class IPar { virtual void f() = 0 } class Chld: public IPar { void f() {} }`  **Interface** defines a functionality, Child defines the realisation